 A lot of things could be contributing to the changes in your home, but one of the common culprits for poor airflow and increased allergies are the home air filters.
 So how often should we change them, and what should we look for when we’re replacing them?

-How often should I replace my home air filters?
+How often should you replace your air filters?

-What type of air filter should I look for?
+What type of air filter should you look for?

 CNET says looking at the Minimum Efficiency Reporting Value (MERV) rating is key.
 Every filter has a MERV number, and the higher the MERV number, the better quality the filter is, meaning it can hold contaminates better and last longer.